posthtml/posthtml-components/readme.md

 In next section you can find all available options and then more examples.

+See also the `examples` folder.
+You can run `npm run build-examples` to compile them.

 ## Options

 |         Option         |           Default            | Description                                                                                                 |